andrebask/thesis/06 - intro.md

 The Oracle Corporation, which owns the Java trademark, distributes the Java Virtual Machine implementation HotSpot together with an implementation of the Java Class Library under the name Java Runtime Environment (JRE).

 #### JVM based Languages
+The JVM is not only for Java.
+Several hundred JVM programming languages are available to be run on it.
+These languages ultimately compile to bytecode in class files, which the JVM can then execute.

+Some JVM languages include more features than Java and aim to let developers write code in a more concise way. features like collection literals, pattern matching, and a more sophisticated type inference were the motivation for languages such as Scala, Groovy, Xtend, Ceylon, Kotlin, and Fantom.

+Then there are existing languages that were ported to the JVM.
+Python, Erlang, Ruby, Scheme and Javscript, for instance, all have an implementation targeting the JVM (respectively Jython, Erjang, JRuby, Kawa and Rhino).
+Another popular language ported to the JVM is Clojure, a dialect of Lisp  with an emphasis on functional and concurrent programming [@JVMWiki2015].

+Many less-known JVM languages implement new research ideas, are suited only for a specific domain, or are just experimental.

 ### Scheme
 Scheme is a dialect of the computer programming language Lisp.
 It follows a minimalist design philosophy that specifies a small standard core accompanied by powerful tools for meta-programming.